Grow direct hotel bookings, spend less on commissions and third-party fees.

 5. Your site must be secure

 If you want people to book through your website, you need to create a safe environment for them to do so.
-An SSL Certificate is a step in the right direction.
-So if you haven’t already done so, invest in an SSL Security Certificate today.
+An SSL Certificate is a must.
+So, if you haven’t already done so, invest in an SSL Security Certificate today.

-Ranking well on search engines can work wonders for direct bookings.
-It improves brand visibility and awareness plus naturally gets more people clicking through to your website.
-Once people are on your website, you’re well on your way to landing a direct booking.
+A decent ranking on search engines can work wonders for direct bookings.
+How?
+Because it improves brand visibility.
+Searchers become aware you exist and can easily click through to your website for more information.
+And once someone makes it to your website, you’re one step closer to landing a direct booking.
 That’s why your web copy must always incorporate SEO!

 Haven’t put much thought into it before?
 Well, now’s the time to get serious with it.

-It takes time and even testing for your SEO efforts to take effect so manage your expectations.
+Reminder: An improved ranking takes time and, yes, SEO is always a work in progress.
 Be patient.
 Keep at it.
-And don’t give up if you don’t get your desired results immediately.
+And don’t give up if you don’t get the results you were expecting immediately.

 If you want to accept direct hotel bookings online, you’re going to need a booking engine.
+Did I just state the obvious?
+Well, don’t settle for the first offer!
 Research all your options and choose carefully.
 Don’t forget to look beyond costs.
 You want a booking tool that’s easy for you to handle but also convenient for clients.

 Ideally, the booking engine should: